reema0814/Azure-Synapse-Analytics-Day/04-power-bi-integration.md

 - Exercise 4 - Power BI integration
   - Task 1 - Create a Power BI dataset in Synapse
-  - Task 2 - Create a Power BI report in Synapse
+  - Task 2 - Open a Power BI report in Synapse

 ---